Xgames123/larch/docs/v3/core.md

 ### nop 0x0
 Does nothing and wastes a cpu cycle

-### push 0x1
+### psi 0x1
-Pushes the value of the current cell to the stack
+Pushes the value of the current cell to the stack and Increments dp

-### pop 0x2
+### psd 0x2
+Pushes the value of the current cell to the stack and decrements dp

+### poi 0x3
+Pops the top of the stack to the current cell and Increments dp

+### pod 0x4
-Pops the top of the stack to the current cell
+Pops the top of the stack to the current cell and decrements dp

-### swp 0x3
+### swp 0x5
 Swaps the 2 top nibs of the stack with each other

-### dswp 0x4
+### mdp 0x6
-Swaps 2 nib on the stack with the dp

-NOTE: if the stack value was 0 the dp will not be moved
+move dp to the address of the 2 nibs at the top of the stack

-### di 0x5
+### di 0x7
 Increments the data pointer with 1

-### dd 0x6
+### dd 0x8
 Decrements the data pointer with 1

-### call 0x7
+### jmp 0x9
-Swaps 2 nib on the stack with the ip

-NOTE: if the stack value was 0 the ip will not be moved
+Jumps to the address of the 2 nibs at the top of the stack

-### jnz 0x8
+### jnz 0xA
 Jumps to the value of the current cell if the value on the stack is not 0

-### pushi 0x9
-Push value on the stack and increment dp

-### popi 0xA
-Pops the top of the stack to the current cell and increment dp

 ### inc 0xB
 Increments the value on the top of the stack by 1